JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 }
 ```

 Here, the first method (`chooseType()`) does exactly what it is named after (chooses the particular type, most often it's a class).
 The second one (`distinguishTag()`) acts in reverse: it modifies a tag so that when the element is read from an XML file next time (for example, after the user has closed and opened the project again), the newly created DOM element will implement the same interface and no model data will be lost.
-And, finally, `getChooserTypes()` just returns all the types that could be returned by `chooseType()`.
+Finally, `getChooserTypes()` just returns all the types that could be returned by `chooseType()`.

 To make your `TypeChooser` work, register it in your overridden `DomFileDescription.initializeFileDescription()` method by calling `registerTypeChooser()`.